Functions

 Usage Instructions:

-• The precision of the returned timestamp matches the current DATABASE setting.
+- The precision of the returned timestamp is consistent with the time precision set in the current DATABASE.

 TIMEDIFF